 It encourages and advises to improve your overall oral health.
 If you spend a minute on your front teeth, that is a disproportionate amount of time to the rear where germs and bacteria lurks too.
 The app gives you the on screen encouragement to spend time reaching all parts of the mouth.

-Here at Electric Teeth we like for users to get the best value you can from an electric toothbrush and the interchangeable heads means that you can share a brush handle with other family members rather than all having their own brush that needs charging etc.
+Here at Electric Teeth we like for users to get the best value you can from an electric toothbrush and the interchangeable heads means that you can share a brush handle with other family members rather than all having their own brushes that needs charging etc.

 Not only does sharing the brush handle reduce the amount in your bathroom it can reduce the overall cost as this is shared over more users.
 However do be aware heavy use will likely mean the brush will wear out sooner, but you have the option of a 3 year warranty with any of the Oral-B brushes discussed in this post.

 However this desire to share becomes lost if you want to take advantage of tracking and logging your cleans.